tarajaneseton/FlowerBed/README.md

 - Added functionality for computerTurn()
 - Tried to fix problems with flowerbeds.length not being read by simplifying the addFlowerbedPiece function, need to incorporate error handling

+FB014:
+- added setup page for index.html and styled it
+- created new pages for oneplayer game and quit game
+- added fucntionality for one player and quit game buttons
+- removed unused files, create file for boards.js

 2. Development (academic standard: merit level detail: section required for merit) – 15%
 a.
 Adoption and use of ‘good’ standards(linked to 1a, 1b, 1c).